lfsegoro/radius_cui/README.md

 1. Internet connection of the mainhost.
 2. *nix host environment with sudo or root access.
 Recommended fedora core os (FCOS).
 3. docker and docker-compose installed.
-4. bash,,sh not enough because must run a script.
+4. bash,,sh not enough because must run a script, you can easily install bash for example if you use alpine linux.

 Usage :
 ```bash